-Bloodborne Pathogens, or most commonly known as BBPs, are infectious microorganisms and bacteria that are found in the human blood or any other body fluids.
-These can ultimately cause sickness to an individual, or worse, death.
+Bloodborne Pathogens, or most commonly known as BBPs, are infectious microorganisms and bacteria found in the human blood or any other body fluids.
+These pathogens can cause sickness in an individual that ranges from mild to severe.

 Human Immunodeficiency Virus (HIV)